leonlan/GLP4OPT/checklist.md

 - [ ] R.35 Supplying source code does imply that any support will be given to other researchers who later use, or access, the source code.

 - [ ] R.36 The complete environment must be described so that anybody using the source code is able to replicate the computational conditions.
-As an example, the experimental setup might utilize Matlab, $\mathrm{R}$ or mathematical software.
+As an example, the experimental setup might utilize Matlab, R or mathematical software.
 These elements need to be described in a manner that enables reproducibility.

 - [ ] R.37 Source code associated with a published paper should be held in a repository that does not allow updates (any corrections should be done via an erratum) and which can be accessed via a permalink, in the same way that scientific papers are generally available via a DOI.
 This is to ensure that, like scientific papers, scientific researchers are accessing the same version of the source code as supplied by the authors.